daedalus404/TextAnalytics/Project0/README.md

 --------------------------------------
-Creating the SQL database:
+SQL database:
 According to the documentation for sqlite3, I need to connect to a db file, then execute sql commands as normal.
 Followed by a commit and close statement.

 Made a quick test script to get familiar with sqlite3 in python.
 Works how expected.

 Might need to delete old normanDB.db when program starts, should look at project description to decide.
+Have decided to just reset the table instead of risking OS deletion error.

+There is nothing special in the functions for the sql methods.
+They are just calling very standard sql queries and returning it to the python environment.

 ---------------------------------------